-The Royal Concertgebouw Orchestra hereby announces that its Managing Director Jan Raes has decided to resign from his position at the end of December 2019.
+The Concertgebouworkest hereby announces that its Managing Director Jan Raes has decided to resign from his position at the end of December 2019.
 Jan Raes was appointed as Managing Director in 2008 and will then have served the orchestra for over 11 years.

-Wiet Pot, Chairman of the Board of the Royal Concertgebouw Orchestra: "We are very appreciative and grateful to Jan for his leadership, creativity and vision.
-During the past 11 years, many innovative and successful initiatives have been developed under his leadership, including numerous premieres, debuts and come-backs from a series of world class conductors, the World Tour 2013, RCO Meets Europe in 28 EU member states including the young talent Side by Side projects, the multi-disciplinary series Horizon and the Essentials concerts.
-On behalf of the Board, I would like to express our great appreciation for Jan's stewardship during this period and his important contribution to the development and continued success of the Royal Concertgebouw Orchestra.
+Wiet Pot, Chairman of the Board of the Concertgebouworkest: "We are very appreciative and grateful to Jan for his leadership, creativity and vision.
+During the past 11 years, many innovative and successful initiatives have been developed under his leadership, including numerous premieres, debuts and come-backs from a series of world class conductors, the World Tour 2013, Concertgebouworkest Meets Europe in 28 EU member states including the young talent Side by Side projects, the multi-disciplinary series Horizon and the Essentials concerts.
+On behalf of the Board, I would like to express our great appreciation for Jan's stewardship during this period and his important contribution to the development and continued success of the Concertgebouworkest.

 The Board will shortly start the procedure to find a successor for Jan Raes.